yourWaifu/sleepy-discord/source/compile.html.md

 cd buildtools/
 make -f Makefile.linux
 ```
 Call those commands in your shell, and you're done.
 It should compile a file called libsleepy_discord.a.
+After that, [go to the next step.](#the-next-step)

+##Common Issues

+### cannot open input file 'libcurl_a.lib'

+It looks like you don't have libcurl_a.lib.
+This guide only touches on compiling Sleepy Discord.
+However, you'll need it once we start linking Sleepy Discord to your code.
+So, [go to the next step,](link.html) which should be about linking.

 ##The Next Step
 Now that you have a compiled Sleepy Discord, head over to [How to Link](link.html) to link it to a new or existing project.